NightWolve75/TurboRip/README.md

 <div align="center"><h1>- Project History -</h1></div>

-   In retracing my steps, I found that I queried for information on how to create such a program as far back as January 29, 2005 when I asked David Michel, the author of the MagicEngine emulator, on how to read a CD-ROM sector.
+   In retracing my steps I found that I queried for information on how to create such a program as far back as January 29, 2005 when I asked David Michel - the MagicEngine emulator author - how to read a CD-ROM sector.
 I decided I wanted a program like this soon after I had released my Ys IV patch as I mentioned in the Introduction.
 That was Saturday, December 25, 2004.
-For the reasons already stated, there was a real need for such a program given no commercial software can properly produce an ISO/WAV/CUE image file set when it comes to mixed-mode discs such as PC Engine/TG-16.
+For the reasons already stated there was a real need for such a program given no commercial software could properly produce an ISO/WAV/CUE image file set when it comes to mixed-mode discs such as PC Engine/TG-16s!
-   I basically wanted an easy way for someone to take their original Ys IV disc, pop it in their CD/DVD drive, run a program, and have it rip an ISO/WAV/CUE image file set for them with the greatest of ease.
-This wasn't possible as of yet, so I up and decided I was gonna change that......
+   I basically wanted an easy/free way for someone to take their original Ys IV CD, pop it in their CD/DVD drive, run a program, and have it rip an ISO/WAV/CUE image file set for them with the greatest of ease.
+This wasn't possible yet, so I up and decided I was gonna change that......

    I worked on the idea for a bit in 2005, but I gave up...
 ASPI documentation was rather lacking, and dealing with the process of reading sectors directly